cloudshiftstrategies/css_terraform_training/docs/introduction.md

    * **PLAN** - In this phase, the HCL configuration is compared against deployed resources.
 The user is informed of the changes that will be made to the infrastructure.
 This is very important for understanding the impact of a change.

-        In the following example, terraform plan 1 new resource will be deployed
+        In the following example, terraform plan reports that 1 new resource will be deployed

     $ terraform plan
     Refreshing Terraform state in-memory prior to plan...